-In the special circumstance where the default CrossLock port of UDP 9001 can not be used (e.g. several MultiRack codecs sharing a single IP address), then manual CrossLock connections get extra complex.
-For more information on these settings, refer to the Technote "Making CrossLock connections on non-standard Ports" on www.comrex.com.
+In the special circumstance where the default CrossLock port of UDP 9001 cannot be used (e.g. several MultiRack codecs sharing a single IP address), then manual CrossLock connections get extra complex.
+For more information on these settings, refer to the Technote "Making CrossLock connections on non-standard Ports."

-Note: Comrex Devices must be running at least Firmware version 4.5 to designate MAC Address suffixes when making Manual Crosslock Remote Entries.
+Note: Comrex Devices must be running at least Firmware version 4.5 to designate Switchboard ID (MAC Address) suffixes when making Manual Crosslock Remote Entries.